About Lee County

 Property & Public Records

-Property and land records for Lee County, Arkansas are maintained by the Lee County Circuit Clerk, who serves as the ex-officio County Recorder, located at the Lee County Courthouse, 15 South Chestnut Street, Marianna, AR 72360, phone (870) 295-7715.
-The Circuit Clerk's office records and indexes deeds, mortgages, deeds of trust, releases, liens (including tax liens, mechanics liens, and judgment liens), easements, right-of-way agreements, mineral rights documents, and plat maps.
+Property and land records for Lee County, Arkansas are maintained by Lee County Circuit Clerk, who is the ex-officio Circuit Clerk, located at Lee County Courthouse, 15 South Chestnut Street, Marianna, AR 72360 The Circuit Clerk's office records and indexes deeds, mortgages, deeds of trust, releases, liens (including tax liens, mechanics liens, and judgment liens), easements, right-of-way agreements, mineral rights documents, and plat maps.
 These records are public under Arkansas Code Annotated § 14-15-101 et seq.
+And the Arkansas Freedom of Information Act.

-• Lee County does not currently offer a comprehensive free online land records search portal, though some subscription-based services provide access to recorded documents for a fee.
+• Lee County does not currently offer a full free online land records search portal, though some subscription-based services provide access to recorded documents for a fee.

 • Certified copies of recorded documents cost $5.00 for the first page and $0.50 for each additional page under Arkansas fee schedules.